fenago/apache-cassandra/lab_3.md

-Chapter 3.
+Lab 3.
 CQL Data Types
 ----------------------------------

-In this chapter, we will have an overview of Cassandra Query Language and take a detailed look into the wealthy set of data types supported by Cassandra.
+In this lab, we will have an overview of Cassandra Query Language and take a detailed look into the wealthy set of data types supported by Cassandra.
 We will walk through the data types to study what their internal storage structure looks like.